Combodo/iTop/readme.txt

 #1202: Fix for a security vulnerability in the Configuration Editor.
 Fix for potential XSS vulnerability on uploaded file names.
-XSS: Correctly escape the name of an object when it is displayed within an hyperlink "Forgotten password" feature: the temporary token could be hacked by the mean of a hand-made HTTP request
+XSS: Correctly escape the name of an object when it is displayed within an hyperlink
+#1206: "Forgotten password" - the temporary token could be hacked by the mean of a hand-made HTTP request
+.htaccess and web.config files to prevent users from accessing the contents of data/log directories

 4) Customizations (via XML deltas)
 Switching to XML version 1.3.